ThePetriGroup/Petri/PROTOCOL.md

 **Client-side messages**

-- `z` – *Zone* (binary; client → server): Transferred once during initialization, and later when the client's window or the zoom level change, this message tells the server how many grid units far the client can "see" other cells.
+- `z` – *Zone* (binary): Transferred once during initialization, and later when the client's window or the zoom level change, this message tells the server how many grid units far the client can "see" other cells.

-  The `z` is immediately followed by two ints, `x` encoding the maximum distance the user can see along the x axis, and similarly `y` for the y axis.
+  The `z` is immediately followed by two floats, `x` encoding the maximum distance the user can see along the x axis, and similarly `y` for the y axis.
-- `n` – *(Client-side) nick* (text; client → server): This informs the server about the nick-name the client has chosen.
+- `n` – *(Client-side) nick* (text): This informs the server about the nick-name the client has chosen.
 Nick-names can be changed at any time, and other clients should be promptly informed of these changes.

   The command letter is immediately followed by the nick-name to be used, the latter being terminated by the message's end.
-- `p` – *Participation status* (text; client → server): Transferred when the client changes its "participation status" (and during initialization); the message contents encode the actual status.
+- `p` – *Participation status* (text): Transferred when the client changes its "participation status" (and during initialization); the message contents encode the actual status.

   **Participation statuses**

   - `i` – *Idle*: Not doing anything (like, before the game has been entered).
+The cell is not part of the game, it has no position, nor can other cells interact with it.
 Assumed initially.
   - `p` – *Playing*: Actively taking part in the game.
-  - *Spectating might be added.*
+  - *Spectating might be added in a later revision.*
 - `d` – *Direction* (binary; client → server): This message informs the server about the direction the client is heading to now, as well as about its speed.